razamehar/HR-Data-Analysis-using-PySpark/README.md

 2. Data Selection:
   - Columns for numerical analysis are selected, including MaritalStatusID, GenderID, and others.

+3. Drop columns:
+  - EmpStatusID and FromDiversityJobFairID columns are dropped.

+4. Rename a columns:
+  - EmpID column has been renamed to EmpNo.

 ## Exploratory Data Analysis (EDA)
 1. Summary Statistics:
   - Display summary statistics for selected columns.